denten-books/plain-text/2-device.md

 The child cannot create without mechanical assistance.
 Like the parrots of Plato, Kuhlman, and Descartes it mimics creation on the surface.
 Nothing in the mind of an automaton corresponds to the outward appearance of thought.
-The child composes poetry without thinking---that is without the appropriate deep structure that should accompany proper poiesis.
+The child composes poetry without thinking---that is, without the appropriate deep structure that should accompany proper poiesis.
 If technique alone is to guide the creation of poetry, in a way that was suggested by the formalists, would purely formal creation be recognized by us as art, or thought, or language